 "Wait until your last night; then by the time you get sick, you'll already be back in the States."

 The debate, of course, was over if, when, and where we would eat chaat, the broad term for the various snacks sold by street vendors across Bangladesh, India, Nepal, and Pakistan.
 Regardless of the logical rebuttals, our answers were ultimately yes, right away, and the first place we could find, respectively.
-Like addicts itching for a fix, we found our anxieties quickly displaced by the promise of more immediate pleasures.

 What's a Chaat?

 "Chaat" is the moniker used to describe a set of South Asian snacks that are a powerhouse of flavor and texture.
 They manage to mesh together salty, sweet, spicy, tart, and more without skipping a beat.
-They are impossibly addictive, somehow featuring everything crave-able in a single checkered paper boat.
+They are impossibly compelling, somehow featuring everything crave-able in a single checkered paper boat.

 Deep within the bewildering assortment of chaat lies a rough outline that defines it as a dish.
 The foundation is usually a starchy component, such as crisp puffed rice or fluffy lentil-and-rice dumplings.
 That base is then topped with anything from hard-boiled eggs to fried lentils to radiant, ruby-colored pomegranate seeds.
 The only requirement for an ingredient to make its way into a chaat is that it has to bring some serious punch to the party.